 Is it any good?

-With the family drama and visions of disaster adding constant suspense, as well as the steamy make-out scenes punctuated by speculation on how sex suddenly makes the whole world different, there's plenty to keep teen readers riveted here.
+There's plenty to keep teen readers riveted here.
+The family drama and visions of disaster add constant suspense, and the steamy make-out scenes are punctuated by speculation on how sex suddenly makes the whole world different.
 Prolific author Lisa McCann crafts a compelling (if somewhat frothy and potty-mouthed) tale that raises plenty of real-life issues: coping with abusive families, building real relationships, and the kindness of strangers.

 Families can talk about...

 Families can talk about why stories about teen lovers whose families hate each other have been so popular over time.
 How do Jules and Sawyer compare with other couples in the same situation?

 Do you think that Jules and Sawyer make the right decision in trying to save strangers at great risk to themselves?
 Do you think you'd do the same?